Themes

 Free Circus Crafts, Activities, Rhymes, Printables, and Circus Books

 Look at a circus poster or circus book together.
+Ask children if they have ever visited a circus.
 Discuss with children the circus performances they have watched.
 What did they enjoy?
 What did they not like or were afraid off?
-Explain the word perform and entertain and discuss that different circus performers entertain the audience in the circus.
+Explain the words "perform" and "entertain" and discuss that different circus performers entertain the audience in the circus.

 I’m a Little Clown